controlhomeio/pigpio/README.md

 The basic workflow to generate and execute waveforms is as follows:

 First, we usually clear previous wave entries with the `waveClear` method.
-Then we can add pulses with the `waveAddGeneric` method to the cleared waveform.
+Then we can add pulses with the `waveAddGeneric` or `waveAddSerial` method to the cleared waveform.
 We then create a waveId by calling the `waveCreate` method.
 To execute the waveform, we call the `waveTxSend` method.
 Once the wave is sent, we can delete the wave by calling the `waveDelete` method.